What is the Cloud Signature Consortium (CSC)?

 Ascertia works with other members to create a standard API to integrate the essential components of a remote signature solution among different service providers and consumers.

-Ascertia works with Trust Service Providers (TSPs) and Qualified Trust Service Providers (QTSPs) to power their remote signing services and is committed to developing easy to use, flexible digital signature solutions that provide high-trust to enable the widespread adoption of remote signing.
+Ascertia works with Trust Service Providers (TSPs) and Qualified Trust Service Providers (QTSPs) to power their remote signing services.
+We are committed to developing easy to use, flexible digital signature solutions that provide high-trust to enable the widespread adoption of remote signing.

-Ascertia’s solutions comply with the latest CSC standard API implementation and Ascertia works with many Trust Service Providers / Remote Signing Service Providers (RSSPs) to power their high-trust remote signing solutions.
+Ascertia’s solutions comply with the latest CSC standard API implementation and Ascertia works with many TSPs and Remote Signing Service Providers (RSSPs) to power their high-trust remote signing solutions.